egaumer/torah/exodus/pkudei.md

 &nbsp;

 In heaven, we will be standing on the finished work of Christ.
 There will be no need for cleansing.
 We will be standing on solid ground.
 It is not a laver of water, as in the tabernacle, or like a molten sea from Solomon’s Temple (1 Kings 7:23-26; 2 Chronicles 4:2-5,10), but it is a sea of glass, clear as crystal.
-It is the finished work of Christ.
+It is the finished work of _Christ_.

 ```
 These are the ____ of the materials used for the tabernacle, the tabernacle of the ____ ____, which were recorded at Moses’ command by the Levites under the direction of Ithamar son of Aaron, the priest. - (Exodus 38:21 NIV)